 - We will try to incorporate a technical ascent section of the race to add to the skimo ambiance.
 Boot crampons *may* be required.
 More info will be released but we strongly

-- After the race is complete, meet at the Glacier Creek Lodge for a huge party and awards ceremony!
+- After the race is complete, you’ll have the afternoon to ski the lifts on Whistler Blackcomb.
+Once the lifts shut down, we’ll meet back at the Alpine Demo Centre for a sick party and awards ceremony!

 How are we keeping you safe?